codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 Once you are done with your step, use the Codefresh CLI to upload it to the marketplace.
 If you want the step to be available only to you and your team make sure that the property `isPublic` is false (and then it will not be shown in the marketplace).

 {% highlight bash %}
-codefresh create step-type kostis-codefresh/sample -f my-custom-step.yml
+codefresh create step-type -f my-custom-step.yml
 {% endhighlight %}

 If you make further changes to your step you can update it:

 {% highlight bash %}
-codefresh replace step-types kostis-codefresh/sample -f my-custom-step.yml
+codefresh replace step-type -f my-custom-step.yml
 {% endhighlight %}

 If you want to remove your step from the marketplace, you can delete it completely: